dashkite/genie/README.md

 You may define a `genie.yaml` file in the directory from which you will run `genie` and that configuration will be available to tasks via the `get` function.
 This is useful for dynamically configuring pre-packaged tasks.

+## Presets

+Development dependencies whose names (regardless of their scope) begin with `genie-` will be preloaded by Genie.
+Such modules are expected to export a (possibly asynchronous) task definition function taking the Genie instance that called them.
+They can then use this instance to define new tasks.

+Preset loading may be surpressed for a given preset by using the `-x` option.

 ## API

 ### after